7 Frugal Living Tips I Learned From My Father

 My father wasn’t big on giving physical gifts, but he would donate money to causes that spoke to him, such as a Tibetan Buddhist literature group.
 He may come off as a sourpuss and cheap as heck, but he does give money to organizations that he feels could use some financial support.

 Some organizations will even help you donate to the causes you care about most.
-For example, the Greater Good gives you options to donate to a variety of different causes, ranging from eliminating hunger to rescuing animals.
+For example, Greater Good gives you options to donate to a variety of different causes.

 7. Live a Little

 While my father has taught my brother and me a lot about saving money, there are a few things I’ve learned not to do.
 For example, on a family trip to Phoenix a few years ago, we stayed at a Motel 6 that was incredibly cramped for my dad, brother, and me.

 He plans to throw a “big” bash for his big 7-0 this year and wants to invite all his relatives to his small, one-bedroom apartment.
 My brother and I have suggested renting the clubhouse at his brother’s condo, but he refuses.
 “This is easier and cheaper,” he insists.